-Use search directories Options include signing up for Health Care Connect or using the Find a Doctor search for local options.
+Use search directories Options include signing up for Health Care Connect (if not currently enrolled with a family doctor) or using the Find a Doctor search tool.
 Consider a Family Health Team Family Health Teams provide coordinated primary care with different team members such as dieticians, nurse practitioners, nurses, social workers, pharmacists, respiratory therapists, OT, PT and others.
 Contact your local team to see what services may be provided.
 Consider a Community Health Centre Community Health Centres provide healthcare and wellness programs for individuals and communities.